-Maple and Mustard flavor this easy Slow Cooker Corned Beef which is perfect for a change of pace on St. Patrick’s Day.
+This easy Slow Cooker Maple Mustard Corned Beef combines ingredients that yield a delicious homemade mustard glaze and fork tender beef, which is perfect for a change of pace on St. Patrick’s Day (or any other day!).

-For the last few years I’ve made a standard Corned Beef and Cabbage.
+For the last few years, I’ve made a standard Corned Beef and Cabbage meal.
 Though that meal turns out great, I really wanted to step this meal up a notch.
-The first thing I did differently was I ditched that pickling seasoning packet that comes with the corned beef.
+The first thing I did differently was to ditch that pickling seasoning packet that comes with the corned beef and add totally different flavors.

 - Mix together the sauce ingredients.
 Set aside.